 For resident Capetonians, Level 6 water restrictions meant a ban on irrigation, watering, filling private swimming pools, and washing vehicles with municipal drinking water.
 Personal water consumption was limited to 87 liters per day and households that used more than 10,500 liters of water per month were liable for fines of up to R10,000.
 The agricultural sector was expected to reduce water consumption by 60%.
 Visitors were affected by the restriction’s stipulation that commercial properties (including hotels) reduce usage by 45%.

 For many establishments, this meant introducing water-saving measures such as banning baths, fitting showers with devices that reduced water flow, and changing linens only when necessary.
 Many luxury hotels closed their steam rooms and hot tubs, while most hotel swimming pools were emptied.
 In addition, visitors found that bottled water was increasingly hard to come by and food prices rose as a result of reduced agricultural production.

 The Current Situation

-However, many of the issues that caused the 2017 crisis still exist and Cape Town remains a water-scarce region.
+Despite the improvement in Cape Town's water situation, many of the issues that caused the 2017 crisis still exist and the entire Western Cape remains a water-scarce region with some rural areas still gripped by drought.
 Locals need to be careful with their water consumption and visitors should be too.
-The tourism board’s Save Like a Local campaign gives a full list of ways that you can help, while this calculator is useful for making sure you stay within your 105-liter-per-day allowance.
-Top tips include limiting shower time, turning off the tap whilst brushing your teeth and re-using hotel towels.
+The tourism board’s Save Like a Local campaign gives a full list of ways that you can help, including limiting shower time to two minutes, turning off the tap whilst brushing your teeth, and re-using hotel towels.